MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Introduction

 \section{Introduction}

-Most deep ANNs depend on a large scale of labeled data to achieve superior performance and tend to overfit the training sets while optimizing a deep network with a large number of parameters.
-Especially in the visual classification tasks, directly transferring a deep model across different domains usually yields a significant drop in performance \cite{donahue2014decaf}.
+Most deep Artificial Neural Networks (ANNs) rely on large-scale labeled data to achieve superior performance.
+They also tend to overfit training datasets during the optimization of deep networks with numerous parameters.
+Particularly in visual classification tasks, direct cross-domain transfer of deep models often results in substantial degradation in performance \cite{donahue2014decaf, gulrajani2020search}.

-Recently, some Unsupervised Domain Adaptation (UDA) methods have been proposed to utilize the unlabeled data in the target domain to continuously optimize the model.
-In particular, the pseudo-label based methods \cite{liang2020we,liang2021domain,litrico2023guiding} assign the data in the target domain with pseudo labels to optimize the model in a supervised mode.
-The clustering based methods \cite{liang2020we,li2021cross} utilize the relationship between the unlabeled samples to fine-tune the deep model.
-Meanwhile, as a popular technique, the adversarial learning methods \cite{ganin2015unsupervised,zhang2018collaborative,yang2022unsupervised} are usually used to reduce the cross-domain diversity of feature distributions.
+Recently, numerous Source-free Unsupervised Domain Adaptation (SFUDA) methods have been proposed to utilize unlabeled data from the target domain for continuous model optimization.
+Specifically, pseudo-label-based methods \cite{liang2021domain,litrico2023guiding, wang2025vicinal} assign pseudo-labels to target domain data, enabling model optimization in a supervised manner.
+Clustering-based methods \cite{liang2020we,li2021cross, pan2025overcoming} leverage relationships between unlabeled samples to fine-tune deep models.

-The manipulation of pseudo labels and optimization of the deep features in the above UDA methods are usually much more time-consuming compared with the inference procedure, which increases the difficulty of supporting continuous learning on lightweight edge devices.
-Is it possible to freeze the feature extractor and only fine-tune the mapping between the features and predictions to efficiently enhance the performance on the unlabeled target domain?
-This is an interesting and practical problem, which is defined as the \textbf{Domain Adaptive Feature Mapping (DAMap)} problem in this paper.
+However, gradient-backpropagation-based optimization of deep neural networks in these SFUDA methods is typically much more time-intensive than the inference process (Fig.~\ref{fig.1}a).
+This undermines the feasibility of continuous learning on resource-constrained edge devices.

-Compared with ANNs, the biological neural networks (BNN) in human brains work much better in this aspect, which can adapt to the new domain quickly and update the network efficiently with no need for large amounts of labeled data.
-Meanwhile, as pointed out by Hinton \cite{hinton2022forward}, there is no direct proof of explicit gradient back-propagation procedure in BNN.
-Different from the gradient-based function fitting in ANN, BNN seems to take a totally different manner to memorizing the association between signals.
-The research \cite{pi2008theory} pointed out that memory in brains plays an important role in pattern recognition, which contains three typical stages in the learning and memory process: encoding, storage, and retrieval \cite{melton1963implications}.
-Some recent research \cite{roy2022brain} showed that the neural cells in brains involved in memory are distributed throughout the entire brain, achieving distributed memory through complex interconnection, rather than being limited to the traditional hippocampus or cerebral cortex.
+A critical question thus arises: can we freeze the deep backbone responsible for feature extraction and only fine-tune the feature-prediction mapping to efficiently boost performance on the unlabeled target domain?
+This constitutes a notable and practical challenge, which we formally define as the \textbf{Domain Adaptive Feature Mapping (DAMap)} problem in this work.